Skip to Content

 Angelina Tea House is one of the most famous patisseries and cafes in Paris, well known for its rich hot chocolate.
 Pick up a bottle of ready made hot chocolate to heat up at home (and read all about my Angelina experience and their delicious pastries in my post here).

-10. Discount Paris Fashion from an Outlet Store
+10. Discount Paris Designer Fashion Souvenirs from an Outlet Store

 Paris is synonymous with high fashion, which if you can afford, makes for a great souvenir.
-But for those of us on a budget, you can still bring home a designer look for a fraction of the cost by shopping at bona fide outlet stores in the heart of Paris.
+But for those of us on a budget, you can still bring home a French designer look for a fraction of the cost by shopping at bona fide outlet stores in the heart of Paris.
+Think French brand names you love like Sandro.

 11. Table Setting Souvenirs from the Iconic Cafe de Flore